Smoked Boneless Beef Short Ribs

 This post may contain affiliate links.
 Please read our disclosure policy.

 These Smoked Boneless Beef Short Ribs are the most delicious, melt-in-your-mouth short ribs.
-They’re easy to make and bursting with good, beefy flavor.
-Enjoy them as-is or in tacos, nachos, sandwiches, and more!
+They’re easy to make and bursting with rich, beefy flavor.
+Enjoy them as-is or in tacos, nachos, sandwiches, and a whole lot more.

 What are Boneless Beef Short Ribs?

-Beef short ribs are taken from the front portion of the cow (including the chuck, rib, brisket, or plate areas).
-They are called “short” ribs because the cut includes only includes a small portion of the rib.
-But lucky for you, they often have lots of tasty, beefy meat to enjoy!
+Beef short ribs come from the front portion of the cow (including the chuck, rib, brisket, or plate areas).
+The name “short” ribs comes from the fact the cut includes only a small portion of the rib.
+But lucky for you, they’ve got lots of tasty, beefy meat to enjoy.

 How to Smoke Boneless Beef Short Ribs